Kevin-Robertson/Inveigh/README.md

 ##### Privilege Requirements:
 * Elevated Administrator or SYSTEM

-## Miscellaneous Notes
-* The local LLMNR/NBNS services do not need to be disabled on the host system.
-* LLMNR/NBNS spoofer will point victims to host system's SMB service, keep account lockout scenarios in mind.
-* Kerberos should downgrade for SMB authentication due to spoofed hostnames not being valid in DNS.
-* Ensure that any needed LMMNR,NBNS,SMB,HTTP,HTTPS ports are open within any local firewall on the host system.
-* If you copy/paste challenge/response captures from the console window for password cracking, ensure that there are no extra carriage returns.

 ##### Features:
 * IPv4 LLMNR/NBNS spoofer with granular control
 * NTLMv1/NTLMv2 challenge/response capture over HTTP/HTTPS/SMB